-This is the 45th year of the Mark Diamond Research Fund (MDRF).
-The MDRF gives grants to graduate students for research expenses related to their thesis or dissertation.
-PhD students may apply for up to $2,500, MFA students for up to $2,000, and Master’s students for up to $1,500.
+Welcome to the 46th year of the Mark Diamond Research Fund (MDRF)!
+The MDRF offers grants to graduate students for research expenses related to their thesis or dissertation.
+PhD students may now apply for up to $3,000, MFA students for up to $2,000, and Master’s students for up to $1,500.
 The MDRF grant is only for University at Buffalo graduate students in programs participating in the Graduate Student Association and who have not waived the student activity fee.
 Applicants should be in the latter stages of research.

 Please note: electronic applications are due by 3pm on the due date.
 Hard copies are due by noon in the GSA office the following business day.
 Failure to meet either of these deadlines will result in the automatic rejection of your application.
-2017-2018 application deadlines will be announced at the end of June.
+The following deadlines are for the electronic submissions:

 Applying for the MDRF